zephyrproject-rtos/zephyr/boards/x86/arduino_101/doc/board.rst

 Sensor Subsystem Core (ARC)
 ---------------------------

 Enable ARC INIT from the x86 core.
-This can be done by flashing an x86 app (like a simple hello world or dummy app) with CONFIG_ARC_INIT=y.
+This can be done by flashing an x86 application that sets the ``CONFIG_ARC_INIT=y`` option, such as the booting stub provided with the Zephyr Test Framework.

 .. code-block:: console

-   $ cd samples/hello_world
+   $ cd $ZEPHYR_BASE/tests/booting/stub
    $ make BOARD=arduino_101 flash

-Build and flash the ARC app as shown:
+Build and flash the ARC application with the following commands:

 .. code-block:: console